magento/merchdocs/src/system/web-setup-system-upgrade.md

 {% include flush-cache.md %}

-For developer information on upgrades, see [Command Line Upgrade][3]{: target="_blank"} in the developer documentation.
+For developer information on upgrades, see [Command Line Upgrade][3]{:target="_blank"} in the developer documentation.
 The upgrade instructions include scripts to help run and complete your upgrades.
 These steps require developer assistance.

 ![Web setup - System Upgrade]({% link images/images/web-setup-system-upgrade.png %}){: .zoom}
 _System Upgrade_